Claude Connector Authentication: How OAuth Works and When You Need It (May 2026)

 Understanding how Claude manages tokens helps you avoid confusion around token expiry and revocation.

 Disconnection: When a user disconnects your connector in Claude settings, Anthropic removes the stored tokens from their systems.
 However, tokens at your identity provider remain valid until they expire.
-If your application needs to immediately cut off access when a user disconnects, you need to call your identity provider’s token revocation endpoint separately.
+If your application needs to immediately cut off access when a user disconnects, call your identity provider’s token revocation endpoint separately.
 Claude does not do this automatically.

 No user metadata without auth: Without an OAuth token, Claude does not pass user information to your server.
 If you need per-user data segmentation, OAuth is the only way to get it.